-During the 9th Plan, MeitY (erstwhile DeitY) had initiated the Special Manpower Development Programme in VLSI Design and Related Software (SMDP-I) with a view to increase Indiaâs share of the Global VLSI Design market from 0.5% to 5% by end of the 9th Plan period by making available specialized manpower required by the Design Centers/ Industry.
+During the 9th Plan, MeitY (erstwhile DeitY) had initiated the Special Manpower Development Programme in VLSI Design and Related Software (SMDP-I) with a view to increase Indiaâs share of the Global VLSI Design market from 0.5% to 5% by the end of 9th Plan period by making available specialized manpower required by the Design Centers/ Industry.
 The project was initiated at nineteen institutions in 1998 with total outlay of Rs.
-14.99 Crore and was completed in March 2005.
+14.99 Crores and was completed in March 2005.

-The main objectives of the Special Manpower Development Program for Chips to System programme are:
+The main objectives of the Special Manpower Development Program for Chips to System Development are: